keboola/serverless-demo-app/README.md

 - AWS Lambda understands Node 6.1 only.
 Therefore we use Babel to compile source code during deployment which allows us to write the code in ES6.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.
-- Apps expect compliance with enclosed ESLint rules based on `airbnb` code style
+- Apps expect compliance with enclosed ESLint rules based on `airbnb` code style.
+- Enclosed plugin creates another lambda function on the fly which subscribes to CloudWatch logs of other functions and sends them to Papertrail.

 ### Files structure
 - `src` - source code of the functions